daniel-fudge/aws-lambda-cpp-python/README.md

 ```

 ## Local vs Cloud9 development
-The Cloud9 enviroment is great for testing the AWS integration but it isn't as rich as a local IDE such as CLION with full GoogleTest integration.
+The Cloud9 environment is great for testing the AWS integration but it isn't as rich as a local IDE such as CLION with
-Therefore in the top [CMakeLists](CMakeLists.txt) file toggle the `set(CLOUD9 ON)` line to `ON` or `OFF`.
-This control if the SDK is included or
+full GoogleTest integration.
+Therefore in the top [CMakeLists](CMakeLists.txt) file toggle the `set(CLOUD9 ON)` line to
-GoogleTest along with any other dependencies.
+`ON` or `OFF`.
+This controls if the SDK is included or GoogleTest along with any other dependencies.

 ## Build the Actual C++ Lambda Function
 ```bash